Mandevilla Plant Indoor Care, Propagation and Common Problems with Solutions

 Decrease watering during the cold season as growth is minimal at this time and maintain the soil slightly moist but do not allow the soil to dry out completely.

-Make Sure that the pot has a drainage hole and drain excess water from the catch plate or saucer to prevent the soil from getting soggy as it can lead to root-rot and eventual death of the plant.
+Make Sure that the pot has a drainage hole and drain excess water from the catch plate or saucer to prevent the soil from getting soggy as it can lead to root-rot and eventual loss of the plant.

 Temperature and Humidity

 Mandevilla Plant requires above average humidity between 60-70% to thrive.
 Set the pot on a wet pebble tray or use a cool mist humidifier to increase humidity for the plant.
+Check out these techniques on how to raise raise humidity for houseplants.

 Regularly clean the leaves with a damp soft cloth to get rid of dust as well as discourage pest infestations.
 Ensure that there is good air circulation to prevent fungal infestations.